bmds-researchsoftware/ferron_app/README.md

 This was built in Visual Studio Code, and contains the `.vscode` directory in version control to aid configuration.

+## Debugging

+Locate the iOS sqlite database for your simulator via

+`find ~/Library/Developer/CoreSimulator/Devices/ -name calmcopequit.db`

+You can view and manipulate the data with an application such as [DB Browser for SQLite](http://sqlitebrowser.org/), or via the console.

+Note: this assumes Xcode 7.X.

+Fetch the Android sqlite database for your emulator via

+`adb pull /data/data/edu.northwestern.cbits.calmcopequit/databases/calmcopequit.db`

 ## Building

 ### Browser